ndejoma/merging-process/README.md

  - A new merge commit is created which is the parent of the last two commits being merge

 ### Three way merging process

+During a three way merge-process, if the same file was edited in both branches, a merge conflict will happen.
+To resolve the conflict manually, you can use an editor/; lke nano and VScode.
+- You can decide:

+  1. Keep both changes you made
+  2. Accept changes from the incoming  branch in this case the **merge-conflict** branch
+  3. You can also decide to keep the changes in the receiving branch